 The format of this annual meeting allows a generous 45-50 minutes per paper, which provides an excellent opportunity for discussion and feedback from an international audience.
 The languages are English and Russian.
 Synopses of papers presented will be published in the new online version of the Group's annual Newsletter.

-The cost for three days' meals and accommodation in a standard room (without en-suite bathroom) and conference fee in 2014 was £145.
-A limited number of ensuite rooms were available for £185 (again, 2014 price).
+The cost for three days' meals and accommodation in a standard room (without en-suite bathroom) and conference fee is £150.
+Ensuite rooms are available for £195.

-Any enquiries about the Hoddesdon meeting should be directed to Erin McBurney.
+Any enquiries about the Hoddesdon meeting should be directed to Paul Keenan.

-The inaugural volume of the ECRSA’s new peer-reviewed, multi-disciplinary, open-access journal, ВИВЛИОθИКА: E-Journal of Eighteenth-Century Russian Studies, is now available through the journal's homepage.
-The contributions to this volume focus on the French language in Russia, particularly in education.
+The third volume of the ECRSA’s new peer-reviewed, multi-disciplinary, open-access journal, ВИВЛИОθИКА: E-Journal of Eighteenth-Century Russian Studies, is now available through the journal's homepage.

 ВИВЛИОθИКА is devoted to the culture and history of the Russian Empire (broadly defined to include all the ethnicities, nationalities, and confessions within and around its shifting borders) during ‘the long eighteenth century’ (1660-1830).
 The journal is open to submissions in all relevant disciplines and in all the major languages in which eighteenth-century Russian studies is researched.
 It is intended to provide a forum for the promotion, dissemination and critical analysis of original scholarly research on eighteenth-century Russian studies, based on a spirit of internationalism and a belief in the principle of accessibility.

-Authors interested in submitting items for inclusion in the second volume should consult the submission guidelines on the journal’s website.
+Authors interested in submitting items for inclusion in the fourth volume should consult the submission guidelines on the journal’s website.
 Inquiries can also be addressed to individual members of the journal’s editorial board